dionys93/ety-dictionary/toolkit/README.md

 * `[FATAL]` — file is empty
 * `[ERROR]` — missing or malformed POS tag `()`, missing language tag `[]`, or both tags on the same line
-* `[WARN]` — trailing whitespace
+* `[WARN]` — trailing whitespace, or one or more stanzas with no resolvable language origin

-The lint report also includes a **verb conjugation coverage** summary showing how many verb stanzas use standard `-s -d -ing` vs non-standard forms, with a full listing of non-standard entries for auditing.
+The lint report also includes a **verb conjugation coverage** summary: how many verb stanzas use standard `-s -d/-ed -ing` vs non-standard forms, with a full listing of non-standard entries for auditing.

-Returns exit code 1 if any fatal errors or errors are found.
+Returns exit code 1 if any fatal errors or standard errors are found.

 ### `etym-trim [path]`
 Strips trailing whitespace from all `.txt` files in a directory.
 Resolves all trailing whitespace lint warnings in one pass. macOS and Linux compatible.